markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 ![](Lambdas/LambdaAdding.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822149730059)

-We can pass a reference to a function whose signature is compatible (first test), we can pass one whose signature has been made compatible through currying (second test), and we can pass a value that represents an anonymous function.
+We can pass a reference to a function whose signature is compatible (first test), we can pass one whose signature has been made compatible through partial application (second test), and we can pass a value that represents an anonymous function.
 We have not really seen those before, so let's close with explaining these.